 • Translation: Have students listen to an audio or video in their native language and

-translate into the foreign language (or vice-versa)
+translate into a foreign language (or vice-versa)

 ESL Listening Activities: Segmented Recordings

 The second speaking and listening template is Segmented Recording.
 You choose where the system adds pauses in a given audio file, so you don't have to leave pauses while you record the file.

 It is also fantastic for audio files you might already have, such as songs, lectures, or files from other materials you are using.
 By clicking "variable-length responses" in the HUB, you allow your students to take as much time as needed to answer the question after hearing an audio segment.
 Students then click on "DONE" to automatically move on to the next question/segment they listen to and respond to.
 Some examples of interactive and engaging segmented recording activities are:

 • Question and Answer: Listen to a question and respond